BBBSnowball/fw16/software/README.md

    (See table in section 7 in [here](https://files.waveshare.com/upload/f/f0/4.01inch-ePaper-F-Reference-Design.pdf))
 4. Convert image to mode "indexed" with that palette and Floyd-Steinberg dithering.
 5. Save as PNG.

+Steps 2-5 will be done by the Python script.